-Within the past 18 months, Discount Tire has initiated a payment plan for those who need a little extra time to pay for their brand new wheels.
+Within the past 18 months, Discount Tire has initiated a payment plan for those needing extra time to pay for their brand-new wheels.

 For the average shopper, this is a bit steep.
 But in return, you get the convenience of dropping your car off while you shop for bulk grocery items.

 Les Schwab Tire Centers are located in ten states, all in the western U.S. Their prices are steeper than what you’ll find elsewhere, but their customer service is top-notch.

 You can’t actually purchase these tires online, but you can do all of the shopping and browsing in advance and then schedule installation at a store near you.
 They also accept walk-ins.

 - Flexible financing available

 - Free flat tire repair, tire disposal, tire rotation, tire rebalancing, tire replacement, and more with purchase

 Top Places to Buy Tires Online

 Many larger franchise tire centers and retailers offer monthly deals.
 These deals typically involve purchasing three tires and getting the fourth free.

 Look for percentage-off discounts around various holidays, too.